 I also appreciate the lower cost of ownership.
 I can afford to travel more often thanks to the better gas mileage and lower maintenance cost.
 Also, I often camp alone.
 I don’t need the extra space of a class A.

 There are a few things I don’t like about class Cs.
 First is the sleeping space.
 The cab over bed is a nice space saver but it is a hassle having to climb a ladder to get in and out of bed.
 Particularly if I have to get up in the night to use the bathroom.
 The headspace in the cab over is also pretty low.
 I can’t really sit up straight in bed.
-It would also be nice to have a little more storage space for longer trips.
 The bathrooms are also a little cramped in these RVs.

-If I were to travel with my family often or live full-time in an RV, I would definitely upgrade to a class A model.
-The extra space would be nice to have.
-Particularly the storage space.
+If I were to travel with my family often or live full-time in an RV, I would definitely upgrade to a class A. The extra space would be nice to have.
 Not having to climb a ladder to get into bed would also be nice.
 I would also appreciate having full-sized appliances and a larger bathroom.
 One day, I will probably upgrade to a class A model.

-A Super C RV is a larger and more powerful variant of the traditional Class C motorhome.
-They are more luxuries, amenities, and living space than standard class Cs.
-Super C RVs also offer more power and greater towing capabilities.
+A Super C RV is a larger and more powerful version of a Class C motorhome.
 They have the same general design with the distinctive bed over cab.
+They are more luxurious and come with more amenities and living space than standard class Cs.
+Super C RVs also offer more power and greater towing capacity.

-The main difference between a Super C RV and a conventional Class C RV is the type of chassis used.
-Super C RVs utilize a heavy-duty truck chassis instead of van chassis.
+The main difference between a Super C RV and a regular Class C RV is the type of chassis used.
+Super C RVs use a heavy-duty truck chassis instead of a van chassis.
 They are often based on a commercial truck platform, such as a Freightliner or Ford.
 The front looks like a semi truck.
-On smaller models, a heavy-duty pickup truck chassis is used instead.
-These trucks offer greater towing capacity.
+On smaller models, a heavy-duty pickup truck chassis may be used instead.

 Smaller Super C RVs can tow 10,000-15,000 pounds.
 That’s about the same as a class A diesel pusher.
 Larger Super C RVs that are built on a class 8 semi chassis are capable of towing loads of up to 40,000 pounds.
 These RVs can pull large boats, horse trailers, and heavy equipment with ease.